FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - WebMap
 - Pushing of information (video streams, certifications, ...) to clients

-The following features are planned for the 2.0 family:
+The following features are in the pipeline  for the 2.0 family:

  - Microservices
  - Data Sync / Mission Planning
+ - ... more

 Check out our roadmap [@FreeTakServer#25](https://github.com/FreeTAKTeam/FreeTakServer/issues/25) to see what is planned.